ElliotVilhelm/ZenDeskTicketViewer/README.md

 Simple Ticket Viewer with connects to the Zendesk API.
 Viewer is able to request all tickets for an account, display them in a list, and view individual ticket details.

+The programs prompt provides four options
+1. (V)IEW_ALL - 'v' or 'V' will display all tickets.
+2. (T)ICKET_NUMBER - 't' or 'T' will then prompt the user for the ticket number and display the details of the ticket.
+3. (F)ETCH - 'f' or 'F' will re-request all tickets updating the current tickets.
+4. (E)ND - 'e' or 'E' will end the program.

 ## Dependencies
 * Python3
 * Zenpy

 ### EXAMPLE NORMAL OUTPUT